d3x0r/STFRPhysics/LHV_Theory.md

  - photo detectors get false triggers (low range, is additional counts )

 Additional noise
- - at high angles, the low ratio of correlation is also very noisy ( correlations are (S11D4) or something, a artificial error bar should be able to be made.
+ - at high angles, the low ratio of correlation is also very noisy ( correlations are (S11D7), an artificial error bar should be able to be made.
 The simulation line shows jitter.